-In the area of research, "There must be evidence that the candidate is continuously and effectively engaged in creative activity of high quality and significance.
-Publications in research and other creative accomplishment must be evaluated, not merely enumerated."
+There must be evidence that the candidate is continuously and effectively engaged in research and creative activity of high quality and significance.
+Publications in research and other creative accomplishments must be evaluated, not merely enumerated.
 (APM 210-1-d (2) Both the quality of publication outlets and impact of the research in the field are important factors.
 Candidates also are encouraged to be as specific as possible when writing their contribution statements for collaborative publications.
 It will be helpful to file reviewers to understand the contributions in the context of them being conceptual contributions, methodological contributions, resource enabling contributions, project administration roles, and dissemination activities.

-Research and scholarship must be performed at the highest level.
 In many areas, extramural support is essential for a high-quality research program.
 Although grants are not a necessary metric of research productivity, in many disciplines the receipt of major research grant or fellowship is considered work that has undergone a rigorous peer-review process that can denote current research productivity, sustainability of future research productivity, peer recognition, and leadership.
 For faculty at the rank of Assistant Professor, Step IV or lower, major research grants or fellowships secured during the merit review period reflect research productivity and impact should be recognized as contributing to the scholarly achievements in the file in the same way as technical journal articles contribute.
 Additionally, grants or fellowships that recognize overall career accomplishment may be viewed as awards or honors, and faculty who lead large center and/or training grants can have these efforts recognized as contributions to campus service.
-Moreover, extraordinary success in being awarded extramural grants or fellowships can be the basis for additional off-scale or acceleration.
+Moreover, exceptional success in being awarded extramural grants or fellowships can be the basis for additional off-scale.